 - Heat up some rapeseed oil in a large saucepan on medium heat and fry sliced onion until soft.

 - Add chopped garlic, quickly stir and leave to cook for a few more seconds.

 - Add washed millet, 1 litre of water and then chopped vegetables.

 - Add bay leaves, stock cube and a pinch of nutmeg.

-- Once millet and vegetables are cooked (after around 15-20 minutes), take the saucepan off the heat and add egg yolk and sour cream mix into the pan while stirring.
+- Once millet and vegetables are cooked (after around 15-20 minutes), take the saucepan off the heat and add the egg yolk and sour cream mixture into the pan while stirring.
 Put back on the heat and cook for a few more minutes.